 Do make a note not to miss them out.
 Bring a few doses extra – what if you extend your trip voluntarily or your holiday gets extended because your flights get canceled?

-We also strongly recommend that you carry them in original prescription bottles, so replenishing them is more straightforward.
+We also strongly recommend carrying them in original prescription bottles, so replenishing them is more straightforward.

 22. Pain relievers

-Cancun is a very active holiday, and there may be days when you need to get some pain relief.
+Cancun is a very active holiday, and there may be days when you need pain relief.
 Don’t forget to pack your pain relievers.

 After a long day of swimming in the seas, walking on the beaches, or exploring the ancient Mayan ruins in Cancun, you may need some pain relief.